grkvlt/hyperledger-brooklyn-sawtooth/docs/getting-started.md

 ### Start the Brooklyn Server Container

-Navigate to the root directory of this repository and run the following command to start a Brooklyn server using a Docker image with the Sawtooth platform entities loaded into the catalog:
+Run the following command to start a Brooklyn server using a Docker image with the Sawtooth platform entities loaded into the catalog:

     $ docker run -d \
             -p 8081:8081 \
             -v ~/keys:/keys \
-            -v $(pwd)/examples:/blueprints \
             --name brooklyn \
             blockchaintp/brooklyn-sawtooth